hexpwn/apkahlo/README.md

 - Allow user to give his own certificate to sign the APK
 - More control options (e.g. no useless logging information)
 - Work with split APKs
+- Validate that the dependencies exist before running